David Streitfeld: Los Angeles Times

-New York Times
+The New York Times

 In 2007, Streitfeld joined The New York Times as Chicago business reporter and later covered technology subjects.

 Streitfeld was one of a team of New York Times reporters who won the 2013 Pulitzer Prize for Explanatory Reporting for a series of 10 articles on the business practices of Apple and other technology companies.
 Streitfeld's contribution focused on freelance programmers and how hard it could be to make a living making apps for the iPhone.

 In May 2014, Streitfeld broke the story of Amazon.com's negotiating tactics with publishing house Hachette, which he continued to cover for multiple months.
 The reporting on the topic by The New York Times and Streitfeld was the subject of a piece by The New York Times Public Editor Margaret Sullivan in October 2014.

 In January 2015, Melville House published Gabriel Garcia Marquez: The Last Interview, a collection edited by Streitfeld.
 The introduction details his friendship with Marquez and the circumstances of their talks on two continents.

 In August 2015, Streitfeld and New York Times colleague Jodi Kantor co-authored Inside Amazon: Wrestling Big Ideas in a Bruising Workplace.
-The 6000-word story generated more than 6600 comments, the largest number of comments on a story in The New York Times history and the Times story reporting this fact drew over 200 comments.

 Since 2015, Streitfeld has edited books in the "Last Interview" series for Melville House.
 The books collect interviews with authors.
 In addition to collections by Gabriel García Márquez, he edited volumes focused on Philip K. Dick, Ursula Le Guin, Hunter S. Thompson, and David Foster Wallace.
 Maureen Corrigan gave a favorable review to the Philip K. Dick collection on NPR's Fresh Air.

-Streitfeld's book Western Star: The Life and Legends of Larry McMurtry is scheduled to be published by Mariner Books in March 2026.
+Streitfeld's biography Western Star: The Life and Legends of Larry McMurtry was published by Mariner Books in March 2026.